Infineon/amazon-greengrass-hsi-optiga-tpm/README.md

 In this example, the keystore is created under /opt/tpm2-pkcs11.
 It is assumed, that the location is read-/writeable to the user.
+It is advisable to set the location using the environment variable

+	export TPM2_PKCS11_STORE='/opt/tpm2-pkcs11/'

 ### Initializing Keystore and Token
     cd tpm2-pkcs11/tools/

 #### Init Keystore
-    ./tpm2_ptool.py init --pobj-pin=123456 --path=/opt/tpm2-pkcs11/
+    ./tpm2_ptool init --path=/opt/tpm2-pkcs11/

 The used options are:

-    --pobj-pin POBJ_PIN   The authorization password for adding secondary objects under the primary object.
   --path PATH           	The location of the store directory.

 #### Init Token
-    ./tpm2_ptool.py addtoken --pid=1 --pobj-pin=123456 --sopin=123456 --userpin=123456 --label=greengrass --path=/opt/tpm2-pkcs11/
+    ./tpm2_ptool.py addtoken --pid=1 --sopin=123456 --userpin=123456 --label=greengrass --path=/opt/tpm2-pkcs11/

 The used options are:

 	--pid PID          The primary object id to associate with this token.
 	--sopin SOPIN      The Administrator pin.
 This pin is used for object recovery.
 	--userpin USERPIN  The user pin.
 This pin is used for authentication for object use.
-      --pobj-pin POBJ_PIN   The primary object password.
-This password is use for authentication to the primary object.
 	--label LABEL      A unique label to identify the profile in use, must be unique.
-      --path PATH           The location of the store directory.
+	--path PATH        The location of the store directory

 #### Add a key:
     ./tpm2_ptool.py addkey --algorithm=rsa2048 --label=greengrass --userpin=123456 --key-label=greenkey --path=/opt/tpm2-pkcs11/